You’ve been in your house for a while and are still fond of the place. But it’s no longer exactly what you need or want.

 3 of 8

-Budgeting accurately is also essential if you do decide to renovate.
+Budgeting accurately is essential if you do decide to renovate.

-“A lot of homeowners don’t know exactly what they want,” says Prashanth Pathy, broker with Related Realty in Chicago.
+“A lot of homeowners don’t know exactly what they want,” says Prashanth Pathy, an agent with Keller Williams Realty in Chicago.
 “Say they have $50,000 and the contractor says he can do it for that.
 But then their wishes change, they want different materials, it doesn’t come out as they imagined — and that’s where the budget gets blown up.”

 4 of 8